How to Remove Wood Stain From Wood? (3 Methods)

 1. Clean the surface to remove dirt and debris.

-4. When the finish starts to bubble, scrape it off using a plastic paint scraper.
+4. Once the finish starts to bubble, use a paint scraper to remove it.

-7. Clean the wood with water and leave it to dry.
+5. Clean the wood with soapy water and allow it to dry.

 3. Use Paint thinner